 In 2013, LB577, which would have created a modified Medicaid expansion program, was rejected by the legislature in Nebraska.
 A year later, the Wellness in Nebraska Act (LB887) was introduced in January 2014 by Senator Kathy Campbell, but it didn’t pass during the 2014 legislative session, and was indefinitely postponed in April 2014.

-The Wellness in Nebraska Act would have expanded traditional Medicaid to people with incomes up to the poverty level (those who are currently in the coverage gap), and would have relied on federal Medicaid funding to purchase private coverage for people with incomes between 100 percent and 133 percent of poverty.
-This has been a fairly popular approach to Medicaid expansion among Conservative leaders nationwide – several states are using waivers to implement unique approaches to Medicaid expansion that rely on purchasing private coverage for at least some enrollees.
+The Wellness in Nebraska Act would have expanded traditional Medicaid to people with incomes up to the poverty level (those who are currently in the coverage gap), and would have relied on federal Medicaid funding to purchase private coverage for people with incomes between 100 percent and 138 percent of poverty.
+Several states are using waivers to implement unique approaches to Medicaid expansion, and New Hampshire and Arkansas both use waivers purchasing private coverage for at least some Medicaid enrollees.

-- Children with household income up to 213 percent of poverty.
+- Children with household income up to 218 percent of poverty

 - You can enroll online at HealthCare.gov at any time – Medicaid enrollment is available year-round.
 You can also enroll by phone via the HealthCare.gov call center at 800-318-2596.